 Since 1994, Allegheny Youth Development has combined traditional academic support with social and emotional learning in an out-of-school-time setting to help hundreds of North Side youth break the cycle of poverty, crime, and joblessness.

 AYD’s mission is to educate, equip and empower our inner-city youth to reach their God-given intellectual, social, physical and spiritual potential.

-When the venerable North Side ministry Youth Opportunities Unlimited closed in 1994, a small group of teenage boys were abruptly left without a source of academic, social and spiritual support.
+When the venerable North Side institution Youth Opportunities Unlimited closed in June 1994, a small group of teenage boys was abruptly left without a source of academic, social and spiritual support.
 Gang and drug wars raged on Pittsburgh’s streets as the city suffered one of its most violent summers on record.
 Young men and boys were the main victims.
-To protect their sons and students, a handful of Y.O.U. parents and staffers banded together to keep educational and Christian programming together for these boys; that fall, they incorporated as Allegheny Youth Development.
-Many of Y.O.U.’s sponsors shifted their financial support to the new organization, including foundations, churches, and individuals.
-After-school classes were held in the old Y.O.U. building on North Charles Street, and later moved to a series of church basements and former Catholic school buildings.
+To protect their sons and students, a handful of Y.O.U. parents and staffers banded together to keep educational and faith-based programming alive on the North Side.
+That fall, they incorporated as Allegheny Youth Development.
+Most of Y.O.U.’s sponsors shifted their financial support to the new organization, including foundations, churches, and individuals.
+AYD’s first programs were held in the old Y.O.U. building on North Charles Street, and later moved to a series of church basements and former Catholic school buildings.